zufre/sinatra-integrating-models-walkthrough-cb-000/README.md

 Congratulations!
 You've now created your first Sinatra app that uses a model, views, and a controller!
 You are taking user input in a form, sending it via params to the 'post' route where a new instance of the model is created using the data from the form.
 This instance is passed back to the view, where it is rendered using erb tags.
 Pat yourself on the back, this is a big milestone in your developer journey!

 <a href='https://learn.co/lessons/integrating-models-sinatra-walkthrough' data-visibility='hidden'>View this lesson on Learn.co</a>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-integrating-models-walkthrough'>Integrating Models for a Full MVC</a> on Learn.co and start learning to code for free.</p>